 You can buy or upgrade to Windows 10 directly from within Parallels, and likewise with a variety of popular Linux distributions.

 CHOICE tip: If you're not a Parallels expert, for best performance leave it configured at the default settings it sets up at installation and see how it goes.
 It picks the best RAM settings based on your hardware and balancing the needs of both Windows and Mac.

-The big question always asked of a virtualisation is how fast is running Windows via Parallels compared to running Windows natively on Mac hardware (e.g. via Boot Camp)?
+The big question always asked of a virtualisation is – how fast is running Windows via Parallels compared with running Windows natively on Mac hardware (e.g. via Boot Camp)?
 The official Parallels answer is "measurable, but not noticeable".
-But if you want the best results you should be using an SSD (solid-state drive) – and plenty of RAM.
+But if you want the best results, you should be using a solid-state drive (SSD) and plenty of RAM.

 Each operating system under Parallels runs in a self-contained virtual machine (VM).
 The good news is that if you don't have a large enough SSD in your laptop, you can run all your VMs from an a portable SSD with USB connection.
 And with SSD prices falling, go for a decent size – say 1TB (terabytes) or even 2TB and you can fill it up with as many versions of macOS, Windows and Linux as you like.